 Worcester’s Dual Tax Classification System

-Worcester’s 2024 Real Estate Tax Rates are Residential $13.75 per $1000 Assessed Value & Commercial $30.04 per $1000 Assessed Value
+Worcester’s FY2026 Real Estate Tax Rates are Residential $13.28 per $1000 Assessed Value & Commercial $29.06 per $1000 Assessed Value

 Advocation

-While most assume the Worcester Regional Chamber of Commerce advocates for an overnight vote to get to a single rate, the fact is, that is not the case.
-While the Chamber does hope to get to a single rate at some point, we understand the need to make a 10-year plan to get there incrementally.
-Municipalities across the Commonwealth that have (or recently had) dual tax rates have implemented long-term plans to gradually narrow their tax gaps.
+While most assume the Worcester Regional Chamber of Commerce advocates for an overnight vote to get to a single rate, the fact is that it is not the case.
+While the Chamber does hope to get to a single rate at some point, we understand the need to work with the Council to make a 10-year plan to get there incrementally.